vivaria/edisonrul.ing/docs/source/cards/b/book-of-taiyou.md

 ### Card Rulings

 Flip 1 face-down monster on the field into Attack Position.
-●This effect targets 1 face-down monster on the field.
+*   This effect targets 1 face-down monster on the field.
-●This effect DOES NOT perform a Flip Summon (a manual player action).
+*   This effect DOES NOT perform a Flip Summon (a manual player action).
-●Flip Effect will still activate.
+*   Flip Effect will still activate.